Systematic reviews for Consultancy, Innovation & Knowledge Transfer in Health Care Research

 Our systematic reviews can focus on many study types, including RCTs, cohort studies, case-control studies, cross-sectional data, diagnostic studies, prognostic studies and qualitative studies.
 We can also provide mixed methods syntheses of qualitative and quantitative evidence.

-If you would like to receive a quote for our services, please contact Roberta Ara and provide us with as much of the following information as you have available or is relevant.
+If you would like to receive a quote for our services, please contact Phil Carver and provide us with as much of the following information as you have available or is relevant.
 We will then scope the review and provide you with a detailed protocol and estimated price.
 Turn around from request to quote is usually 2 weeks.

 • Title of review